-For more information to design effective training, read the fantastic book of Sharon L. Bowman, Training From the Back of the Room!
+For more information on designing effective training, read the fantastic book of Sharon L. Bowman, Training From the Back of the Room!

 Even if it is requested or budgeted, training professionals should evaluate the purpose of any training.
-A discussion should take place on the exact result that the course should assist and what the targeted group will have to do to achieve.
-You must show that training positively impacts the bottom line and contributes to the mission’s success.
-Remember these elements to design effective training:
+A discussion should happen on the exact result the course should assist with and what the targeted group must do to achieve.
+You must show that effective training can positively impact the bottom line and contributes to the mission’s success.
+Remember these elements to design practical training:

 - Provide opportunities for people to learn from one another.

 - Set tasks for groups rather than individuals.

 - Allow time and space for peer discussion.

 - Make resources available for people to learn on their own.

 - Allow employees to study at their own pace.

 If you have questions or need support, do not hesitate to ask.
 David Gousset.